| Neoplastic Disorders :

 is important to pay attention to this fact, because in this case, it might

 be useful to supplement with iron.
+2. The suppression of the

 marrow by radio or chemotherapeutic agents and drugs should be considered.